-Although you can drink during your period, how much you drink and what you drink can affect how you feel.
-And even a little drinking can result in fetal alcohol syndrome, especially early on in a pregnancy.
+How much you drink and what you drink can affect how you feel.
+For pregnant people, even a little drinking can result in fetal alcohol syndrome, especially early on in a pregnancy.

 You may notice that your alcohol tolerance is lower during your period as well.
-While every body is different, understanding that you may be more likely to get intoxicated faster during your period can help you make responsible drinking choices.
+While everybody is different, knowing whether you become intoxicated faster during your period can help you make responsible drinking choices.

-For ladies who drink regularly, fluctuations in hormones can lead to irregular ovulation and periods.
-Chronic alcohol use can cause reproductive issues, including difficulty conceiving and complete cessation of your menstrual cycle.
+Regular drinking can cause hormonal fluctuations that can lead to both irregular ovulation and periods.
+Chronic alcohol use can cause reproductive issues, including difficulty conceiving and complete cessation of the menstrual cycle.

-For your period and ovulation to be regular, your body needs the proper balance of estrogen and progestin, released in specific amounts.
-The effects of alcohol on your hormone balance can make ovulation irregular or make it stop entirely.
+The body needs the proper balance of estrogen and progesterone released in specific amounts for ovulation and menstruation to be regular.
+The effects of alcohol on hormone balance can make ovulation irregular or make it stop entirely.

 Many health professionals recommend increasing your water intake during your period.
 Your abdominal muscles and uterus will cramp less if you’re well-hydrated.
-Plenty of water also thins the blood and mucus that make up most of the menstrual fluid, which makes it easier for your body to pass it.
-If you’re dehydrated, then you’re likely to have more cramps, in addition to the rest of the symptoms of a hangover.
+Water also thins the blood and mucus, which makes it easier for your body to pass it.
+If you’re dehydrated, then you’re likely to have worse cramps (in addition to the rest of the symptoms of a hangover).

-Ultimately, every woman’s body is different.
+Ultimately, everyone is different.
 Many people may feel more relaxed with a glass of wine or a cocktail when they’re on their period, which can help ease cramping.
-The relaxing effects of 1 or 2 drinks may help you feel better; just be sure to drink plenty of water when you consume alcohol.
+The relaxing effects of one or two drinks may help you feel better — just be sure to drink plenty of water when you consume alcohol.

 Menstrual blood is different from the rest of the blood in your body.
-In addition to blood itself, the uterus contains mucus that forms the uterine lining, which is shed during menstruation.
-Menstrual blood includes this mucus, blood, and uterine tissue.
+In addition to the blood itself, it contains parts of the inner uterine lining and mucus.

-After an evening of drinking you’re likely to be dehydrated.
-The dehydrating effects of alcohol may make the menstrual fluid thicker and thus harder to pass.
+After an evening of drinking, you’re likely to be dehydrated.
+The dehydrating effects of alcohol may make the blood and mucus thicker and thus harder to pass.

 For people who notice that they become intoxicated more quickly on their periods, drinking fruity cocktails with a high sugar content can intensify the effects of the alcohol by creating a spike in your blood sugar.